cooperlyt/keycloak-phone-provider/README.md

 This is what you can do for now:
   + Check ownership of a phone number (Forms and HTTP API)
   + Use SMS as second factor in 2FA method (Browser flow)
-  + Reset Password by phone
+  + Reset Password by phone (Testing)
-  + Authentication by phone
+  + Authentication by phone (HTTP API)
+  + Authentication everybody by phone, auto create user on Grant(HTTP API)
+  + Register with phone
-  + only use phone Register
+  + Register only phone (user name is phone number)
+  + Register add user attribute with redirect_uri params

 Two user attributes are going to be used by this provider: _phoneNumberVerified_ (bool) and _phoneNumber_ (str).
 Many users can have the same _phoneNumber_, but only one of them is getting _phoneNumberVerified_ = true at the end of a